Chapter Five – Anderas

 “There will be occasions when we will need to accelerate learning.
 That will come in time.”

 “I’d be more excited in learning about the past if I didn’t think that humanity’s narrative was going to be anything other than what I expected—from bad to worse.
 When I left, things were not good and getting worse daily.”

 Adapting to my twenty-first century colloquialisms, Wynne wanders her way through like an eager and enthusiastic visitor to a foreign country—a very dry enthusiasm.
 We’ve this in common.
 I always fashioned myself an anthropologist watching Earth and its many fucked up inhabitants in some freak satire as all of it eroded around me.
-Listening, observing, reading has always been my weapons of choice and as much as I’m keen to learn about the past, I’m dreading it as well.
+Listening, observing, and reading has always been my weapons of choice, and as much as I’m keen to learn about the past, I’m dreading it as well.
 Wynne is as intent to learn from me as I am her.
 This seems to be the goal.

 Or, so I gather.

 “Do you have any questions about the historical archives and history in general that I may help in answering?”